Become a premium member for just $10 your first year - deal ends December 31.

 Trying to ascertain the value of a Corvette can be challenging, and it’s certainly not an exact science.
 Now, the armchair experts on social media will have you think otherwise, as not one day goes by when a group of enthusiasts doesn’t chime in that an asking price is too high (this was especially prevalent when Corvette prices began to escalate exponentially heading into 2020).

-But, at the end of the day, “comps” (i.e., previous sales) are the best measure of the market value at any given time, so we will use the top auction platforms to gather our market snapshots–Mecum, Barrett-Jackson, Bring a Trailer and eBay.
+But, at the end of the day, “comps” (i.e., previous sales) are the best measure of the market value at any given time, so we will use the top auction platforms to gather our market snapshots–Mecum, Barrett-Jackson, and Bring a Trailer.
 While not all of these auctions will be used for each Anniversary Edition, we will select the platform that is most representative of each period in history (and eliminate pricing anomalies).
 We also strived to select examples from each time period that were close in condition, miles, and provenance.

 Without further ado, let’s jump into part one of CorvSport’s special Anniversary Edition market analysis!